phusion/apachai-hopachai/README.md

  2. Install the latest version of Apachai Hopachai: `sudo gem install apachai-hopachai && sudo appa setup-symlinks && sudo appa build-image`
  3. Start the daemon: `sudo sv start /etc/service/appa-daemon`
  4. Reinstall the bundle for the webhook server, as described in "Setting up the webhook".
- 5. Restart the webhook server: `sudo touch /opt/appa-webapp/tmp/restart.txt`, where `$webhook_server_dir` is the value you saw you in "Setting up the webhook".
+ 5. Restart the webhook server: `sudo touch /opt/appa-webapp/tmp/restart.txt`, then restart Nginx.